Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/contact.md

 ## GNPS2 Office Hours

+!!! danger "Notes"
+    Office Hours will be cancelled 2/4/2025 due to travel.
+Please make note that the schedule changes every quarter to align with Ming's teaching schedule.
+Approximate dates of the changes are January, March, June, and October

 The [Wang Bioinformatics Lab](https://www.cs.ucr.edu/~mingxunw/) at UC Riverside builds and maintains GNPS2.
 Specifically, the PI - Mingxun Wang ([mingxun.wang@cs.ucr.edu](mailto:mingxun.wang@cs.ucr.edu) ) hosts an office hours on a weekly basis for the benefit of the community.
 This office hours is virtual and on Zoom:

 [https://ucr.zoom.us/j/98049645231](https://ucr.zoom.us/j/98049645231)